 And there it is; the gift of reflection!
-I encourage you to take time to do this with your key goals, if not all of them, to creating new attainable business goals, and the supportive actions necessary to accomplish them with grace and ease!
+I encourage you to take time to do this with your key goals, if not all of them, to create new attainable business goals, and the supportive actions necessary to accomplish them with grace and ease!

-One of my favorite tools for assisting me with this reflection and my new goal setting process is the book: GOALS! by Brian Tracy.
+One of my favorite tools for assisting me with this reflection and my new goal-setting process is the book: GOALS! by Brian Tracy.
 Click here to read my short encouragement as to why you should get this book and write down your answers to the first 6 chapters each year.
 Yep, that’s what I’m doing this week 🙂 Please, gift yourself a great tool and go buy the book today!

 … Please feel free to share in the comment section how you are about to finish strong and let’s see how we can all help each other out!